pingcap/tispark/docs/design/2022-07-20-insert-support.md

 ## Motivation or Background

-TiSpark is a connector that provides read, write and delete support.
+TiSpark is a connector that provides read, insert and delete support.
-But it only supports writing data using DataSource API, users can't use Spark SQL to write data.
+But it only supports insert using DataSource API, users can't use Spark SQL to write data.

 It's common for users to use SQL statements in the big-data workflow.
 We are going to support TiSpark to write using Spark SQL.